shunkica/rc_dovecot_ident/README.md

 ```

 ### Manual
-1. Download the latest release archive.
+1. Download the latest release archive or checkout the latest release branch.
 1. Extract the contents into a folder named `dovecot_client_ip` within the `plugins` directory of your RoundCube installation.

 There are no external dependencies.